 |The last word in fried chicken|

 The Taiwanese have an amazing way with fried foods, for the meat itself is not only expertly seasoned from the inside out, but the coating is most often composed of nothing more than sweet potato flour.
-And I have to tell you, this is one of the best and most brilliant culinary inventions ever.
+Also known as sweet potato starch, I have to tell you that this is one of the best and most brilliant culinary inventions ever.

 |Taiwanese sweet potato powder|